andrijantasevski/andrijantasevski/README.md

 My name is Andrijan.

-I am a graduate of English and literature trying to make my way into the world of web development.
+I am a graduate of English and literature.

+I am currently working as an ERP Developer with Microsoft Dynamics 365 Business Central.

 I am interested in creating beautiful and easy-to-use user interfaces that help people solve every day problems.

 ## 🌱 I am learning

-- JavaScript
-- TypeScript
-- React
+- C#
+- Making native Windows apps

 ## 🔭 I’m currently working on

-- A website for ELI Centar
+- A web application for learning Macedonian.

 ## 📫 How to reach me